-Project Requirement Benefit By When Appraisals, Personal Development Plans & Talent Management Annual Learning Needs Assessment To develop our staff from both a personal and career perspective resulting in HBL becoming a 'learning organisation'.
-Ongoing HBL Training Plan Following on from the LNA, the development of fully costed staff training plan.
-Development of our staff in line with business needs.
-Ongoing Health & Wellbeing Ongoing Staff Mandatory Training All staff to undertake their mandatory training requirements has mandated by the business Compliance to organisational standards and contracts of employment Ongoing Communication Portal To provide a go-to communication resource to gain up to date information that effects and impact HBL staff Enhance employee communications and provide a platform to give and receive praise Ongoing HBL Town Hall Regular all staff communications forum to disseminate information, update on team developments and enable staff engagement and development A safe platform to enable greater inclusivity across the organisation, whilst complementing host organisations communication forums.
-Monthly
+Project Requirement Benefit By When Funding Appraisals, Personal Development Plans & Talent Management All staff to receive and contribute to their annual appraisal and PDP in line with HR policy.
+This talent management, supporting our staff to realising the career aspirations, though coaching, mentoring and professional development.
+To provide qualitative feedback on performance, focussing on development and skills assessment Staff retention though feeling valued by the organisation.
+Annual £0 BAU Resources Learning Needs Assessment To understand, resource and fund the development needs of our staff in line and the business requirements to deliver an excellent service To develop our staff from both a personal and career perspective resulting in HBL becoming a 'learning organisation'.
+Annual £0 BAU Resources Education and Training To develop a robust talent management framework that support the HBL strategy of develop and investing our people (home grown talent) to that we can evolve as a service provider.
+Delivery of an evergreen skills matrix Development and retention of our staff, enabling staff satisfaction and efficient service provision.
+Q4, 2024/25 £50k BAU Resources Health & Wellbeing All staff to proactively support their personal health and wellbeing and that To be mindful of the benefits of promoting health and wellbeing Annual £0 of the fellow colleagues within the organisations, including using HR resources. within the organisation, and how this will improve staff morale, staff retention and increase productivity BAU Resources Staff Mandatory Training All staff to undertake their mandatory training requirements has mandated by the business Compliance to organisational standards and contracts of employment Ongoing £0 BAU Resources Communication Portal To provide a go-to communication resource to gain up to date information that effects and impact HBL staff Enhance employee communications and provide a platform to give and receive praise Ongoing £0 BAU Resources HBL Town Hall Regular all staff communications forum to disseminate information, update on team developments and enable staff engagement and development A safe platform to enable greater inclusivity across the organisation, whilst complementing host organisations communication forums.
+Monthly £0 BAU Resources

-17. Action and Implementation Plan until 2026
+17. Action and Implementation Plan until 2027